When to Prune Oak Trees in Texas

 Make sure to check your area’s weather forecast for the upcoming week or two.
 Texas weather is often extremely unpredictable and you would not want to trim your tree one day only to find out that a heat spike is just around the corner.
 If this happens to you, use a tree wound sealer (available at most retail home improvement stores).

 If your tree experiences damage or injury to a wind or lightning storm during the spring time, use a tree would sealer to cover the wounds and prevent oak wilt.

 Trees should be periodically pruned to maintain the health of the tree.
 However, there is sometimes a need to trim a tree because it poses a threat to others’ health and safety.
-If tree branches are running dangerously close to electrical wires or hovering over a roof, contact a professional tree trimming service.
+If tree branches are running dangerously close to electrical wires or hovering over a roof, contact a professional for tree trimming service or tree removal service.

 Call Today for a Free Estimate

 Call today for more information about our superior tree service, pruning service & tree removal in Austin.